loisjoseph/osticket-prereqs/README.md

 <img src="https://i.imgur.com/o7xJZTr.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-All downloads and installs are completed and the osTicket System is ready for use.
+Example: All downloads and installs are completed and the osTicket System is ready for use.
 </p>
 <br />